 0 A.D. is being developed by Wildfire Games, a community of volunteer, hobbyist game developers from all over the world.
 0 A.D. has been an open source project since July 2009.
 We're looking for programmers, 3d artists and more.

-Wildfire Games, an international group of volunteer game developers, proudly announces the release of "0 A.D.
-Alpha 18 Rhododactylos", the eighteenth alpha version of 0 A.D., a free, open-source game of ancient warfare.
-This alpha features improved performance, an in-game technology tree, a new map type ("Nomad") and more!
+Wildfire Games, an international group of volunteer game developers, proudly announces the release of 0 A.D.
+Alpha 21 “Ulysses”, the twenty-first alpha version of 0 A.D., a free, open-source game of ancient warfare.
+This alpha features new game modes, plenty of new maps, the official introduction of the final civilization: The Seleucid Empire and more!

 Download and installation instructions are available for Windows, Linux and Mac OS X. 0 A.D. is free of charge and always will be.
 Although you might find some people selling copies of 0 A.D., either over the internet or on physical media, you will always have the option to download 0 A.D. completely gratis, directly from the developers.